 Important points to note:

-Are there any special preparations for CT scan (without general anaesthesia or sedation)?The preparation varies for different body parts.
+Are there any special preparations for CT scan (without general anaesthesia or sedation and above 6 year-old)?The preparation varies for different body parts.

-In addition, for CT scan of the pelvis, a small amount of contrast medium may also be administered into your rectum to study the large intestines.
-Do not empty your bladder one hour before the scan.
+For CT scan of the pelvis, a small amount of contrast medium may also be administered into your rectum to study the large intestines.
+Do not empty your bladder half an hour before the scan.
 If you are an inpatient and are on a urinary catheter, the nurse will be instructed to clamp it before the scan.

-For CT scan of other regions, fasting for three to four hours is necessary, in preparation for intravenous contrast if needed.
+For CT, Angiography and child below six year-old, fasting for three to four hours is necessary, in preparation for intravenous contrast if needed.

-Where necessary, a needle will be inserted into your vein for the administration of the X-ray dye or the medication for general anaesthesia or sedation.
+Where necessary, a needle will be inserted into your vein for the administration of the contrast medium (X-ray dye ) or the medication for general anaesthesia or sedation.

 What preparations are needed if I require sedation or general anaesthesia?Fasting is compulsory for patient safety.
 For sedation, fasting of at least three hours is required.
 For general anaesthesia, fasting of at least six hours is required.